fishsizeproject/ML-framework-for-image-processing/README.md

 ![Sentiment Python](fig1.png)

-Overview of the framework, with the main tools used, consisting of three modules: and six steps.
-Platforms and specific tools (e.g. Google colab and Google Cloud Platform) indicated here were used in the example application, but could be replaced with other tools, as explained below.
+Overview of the framework, with the main tools used, consisting of three modules and six steps.
+Platforms and specific tools (e.g. Google colab and Google Cloud Platform) indicated here were used in the example application, but could be replaced with other tools.